 If you want to replace your current gutter fasteners with gutter screws, there are a few simple steps you can follow.
 First, make sure you use long gutter screws and rigid metal ferrules to provide a more secure solution, which is stronger than the spike and ferrule installation method.
 Gutter screws will prevent the gutters from sagging or pulling loose from the structure.

 It’s important to closely examine the gutter’s condition using a ladder and count how many rain gutter screws you’ll want for the project.
 You should also make sure to see if you need new ferrules since the only way to create a secure hold is with a screw and ferrule combination.

 Remove the old gutter spike and insert the screw through the existing hole in the front of the gutter.
 It’s typically best to use a claw hammer to tear out the nail carefully.
 A claw hammer’s head has a V shape and people often use this tool in woodworking.
 Then, use your cordless drill to drive the screw through a fresh hole made in the gutter.
 So that you do not have to apply a lot of pressure, use a high-speed drill bit and allow the screw tip to penetrate the metal.

 Drive the screws snugly to the gutter, but do not over-tighten the screw.
 This can damage the gutter.
 To make the entire gutter system stronger, use copper or stainless steel gutter screws and secure hangers into the rafters every three feet along the length of the gutter.

 Many of the latest gutter screws on the market have attractive design features that include oversized thread diameters, which ensure better holding strength and a watertight fit.
 The screws have durable UV-resistant heads and colors that can match your gutter system.
 Most rain gutter screws have a deep 1/4″ hex head, which helps facilitate quick installation.
 Long gutter screws come in a variety of lengths, including 5”, 7″ and 8”.
-You can also select copper, stainless steel gutter screws and ceramic coated gutter screws to replace an outdated spike-and-ferrule hanger system.
+You can also select copper, stainless steel, and ceramic-coated gutter screws to replace an outdated spike-and-ferrule hanger system.